Waiting patiently is usually a time of testing — testing our trust in, and our commitment to, Yahuwah Elohim [the Hebrew name for the LORD God].

-I admit it though.
+I will admit though.
 I do not like to hear the counsel — “Wait Patiently!”

-Waiting patiently is not easy to do!
+Waiting patiently is not easy!!
 Yet waiting patiently is often very necessary!

 Patiently waiting is a sign of our maturity.
-It is also a part of our Heavenly Father’s ways — His way of bringing us to moments when all we can do is wait!
+It is also part of our Heavenly Father’s ways — His way of bringing us to moments when all we can do is WAIT!

 Imagine a little child eyeing a dessert that he desperately wants, but his mother insists that he wait until everyone is finished with supper.
 Just as that little child squirms and frets while he waits, we do the same!